The Summer Solstice finds me reading Barchester Towers, Anthony Trollope. What can I say? The man knew his craft.

 I could not disagree more re: Chaucer's Troilus, which to me seems pretty clearly Chaucer's multi-angled comment on the future fate of all such starcrossed-lovers tales

-― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 15 September 2018 16:57 (five months ago) Permalink
+― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 15 September 2018 16:57 (seven months ago) Permalink

 Currently reading Hilary Mantel’s A Place of Greater Safety.
 Love it!
 I tried it once before but gave up early...really glad I tried again.
 You can see the way she perfected her style with Wolf Hall etc later...all the building blocks are there.
 Also love the way she has written the various women.
 Debating whether to pursue another fictional French Revolutionary novel afterwards, or a meatier non-fiction instead.
 Def want to stay in this arena though.
 Maybe that Marie Antoinette book by Antonia Fraser?
 We’ll see.

 ― Squeaky Fromage (VegemiteGrrl), Saturday, 15 September 2018 16:59 (seven months ago) Permalink

 I just finished Ourednik's The Opportune Moment, 1855 btw and it was fucking great.
 I loved Europeana and didn't really understand Case Closed entirely but 1855 is just terrific - clever and biting and fun and dark.
 I'm glad Dalkey has this guy, wanna read everything he writes